 After securing this firm foundation in the first year, students are subsequently allowed to choose from among a wide variety of options ranging from skill-oriented courses to content-based instruction, designed to meet their diverse individual needs and interests.
 In addition to these courses, EEDC also offers a three-year course entitled ALPS (Academic Language-learning and Professional Skills), which provides additional motivation and support for a limited number of especially keen and able students.
 The course comprises two weekly 90-minute classes given by two lecturers from English speaking countries.

-“Practice makes perfect”---that’s the motto of the English Lounge.
+“Practice makes perfect”---that’s the motto of the Global Lounge.